Cellnex

-Cellnex Telecom is a Spanish wireless telecommunications infrastructure and services company with up to 53,000 sites throughout Europe.
+Cellnex Telecom is a Spanish wireless telecommunications infrastructure and services company with up to 135,000 sites -including forecast roll-outs up to 2030- throughout Europe.
 Its activity is divided into four main areas: services for telecommunications infrastructures; audiovisual broadcasting networks; security and emergency network services; and solutions for the intelligent management of urban infrastructures and services (smart cities and Internet of things).

-Franco Bernabè is the president of Cellnex Telecom after assuming the presidency of the company on July 25, 2019.
-Tobías Martínez, chief executive officer (CEO) and head of the company since November 2014, temporarily assumed the presidency of the company in February 2018 after the resignation of Francisco Reynés, who left office after being appointed CEO of Gas Natural Fenosa.
+Marco Patuano is the CEO since the Annual Shareholder's Meeting hold in June 2023, ratified the appointment.
+He succeeds Tobias Martinez, who led the company through its significant growth and expansion since its IPO in 2015.

+Anne Bouverot is the non-executive Chair of the Company since March 2023.
+She was an independent director of Cellnex since May 2018 and also member of the Audit and Risk Management Committee.

 The company's legal headquarters have been located at the offices on Calle Juan Esplandiú in Madrid since October 2017 due to the 2017–2018 Spanish constitutional crisis.
 However, the majority of their employees remain in Barcelona and the board of directors has not ruled out returning the legal headquarters to Barcelona.

-Cellnex Telecom had revenues of 901 million euros in 2018 and an EBITDA of 591 million.
-At the end of 2018, there were 1437 employees.
+Cellnex Telecom had revenues of 3,499€Mn in 2022 and an EBITDA of 2,630€Mn.
+At the end of 2022, there were 3,018 employees.

 Cellnex Telecom is listed on the market of the Bolsa de Madrid and is part of the IBEX35.
 It is also part of the sustainability indices FTSE4GOOD, CDP (Carbon Disclosure Project) and Standard Ethics.